Automotive Collision and Refinishing Foundation

 What to expect

-This program provides a wide range of opportunities for student learning in classroom, shop and workplace settings.
-In addition to hands-on practical experience in VCC’s automotive collision repair and refinishing facility, instructional activities such as lectures, demonstrations, group work, peer assessment, and project based learning strategies may be used throughout the program.
+This program provides a wide range of opportunities for student learning in classroom, shop, online, and in workplace settings.
+In addition to hands-on practical experience in VCC’s automotive collision repair and refinishing facility, instructional activities such as lectures, demonstrations, group work, peer assessment, and project based learning strategies may be used throughout the program.?
+Students are required to access VCC's online learning environment throughout the program.

 Admission requirements